Queen Elizabeth II tours NZ

 Queen, Queen Elizabeth II, Monarchy, Government, Royalty, Parliament

 Queen Elizabeth II (born 21 April 1926) became New Zealand’s sixth British monarch on 6 February 1952, following the death of her father, King George VI.
 She was the first reigning British monarch to visit New Zealand, which occurred over the ‘royal summer’ of 1953-1954.
 The Queen and her husband Prince Philip, Duke of Edinburgh, have visited New Zealand ten times, with their last tour taking place in 2002 during her Golden (50th) Jubilee.
 Queen Elizabeth is the first British monarch to celebrate a Platinum (70th) Jubilee, an historic milestone which she reached in 2022.
 Seven years previously, she had surpassed the record of her great-great-grandmother, Queen Victoria (1819-1901), who had reigned for over 63 years from 20 June 1837- 22 Jan 1901.
-It was announced by Buckingham Palace on 8 September 2022 that Queen Elizabeth had passed away that afternoon at Balmoral Castle aged 96.
+It was announced by Buckingham Palace on 8 September 2022 that Queen Elizabeth II had passed away that afternoon at Balmoral Castle aged 96.
+NZ marked the passing of Queen Elizabeth with a State Memorial Service and a one-off public holiday held on Monday 26 September.

 Image: Royal Tour, 1953